Season’s first big wintry weather event adversely affecting roads across Central PA

 The season’s first winter storm has arrived, and with it have come traffic problems across the FOX43 viewing area.

+York Area Regional Police report that all northbound lanes of Interstate 83 are closed from the Maryland state line to Exit 38 (Reesers Summit) in Fairview Township.
+There’s no estimated time on when the lanes will reopen.

+According to the Pennsylvania Department of Transportation, all southbound lanes between Exit 43 (Capitol/2nd Street) and Exit 36 (Fishing Creek) are also closed.

-Schools across Central Pennsylvania either cancelled classes completely or dismissed early, while travelers struggled to move across area roadways.
+Schools across central PA have either cancelled classes completely or dismissed early, while travelers struggled to move across area roadways.
+A full list of closures can be found here.

 The speed-limit restrictions are for the following roads: